 Once a year, the Internet rallies together around a single cry: May the 4th be with you.
-May 4, 2015—“Star Wars Day”—is here.
+May 4—“Star Wars Day”—is here.

 Since 2011, May the 4th has been a holiday in some of the nerdier corners of the Internet.
-The first organized celebration of what’s come to be called Star Wars Day took place in Toronto, Canada, and included trivia, costume contests, Web-based mash-ups, parodies, and remixes.
-In the past four years, the celebration has only grown.
+The first organized celebration of what’s come to be called Star Wars Day took place in Toronto and included trivia, costume contests, Web-based mash-ups, parodies, and remixes.
+Since then, the celebration has only grown.

-But isn’t Star Wars really made up of all the technology that everyone—from children to adults—wish we had today?
-Does the future of making things really have to be that far off into the future?
+But isn’t Star Wars really made up of all the technology that everyone—from children to adults—wishes they had today?
+Does the future of making really have to be that far off into the future?